viamrobotics/docs/docs/services/vision/detection.md

 {{% /tab %}}
 {{< /tabs >}}

-The following parameters are available for a `"color_detector"`.
+The following parameters are available for a `color_detector`.

 | Parameter | Inclusion | Description |
 | --------- | --------- | ----------- |